emilylackershire/emilylackershire/README.md

 I have experience in  R, RStudio, C, LaTex, Overleaf, Scheme, Racket and Python.

-Projects posted on here are my own, and are not for classes.
+Projects posted on here are my own, and some of them may be for my object-oriented programming class!